aws-samples/aws-database-acceleration-toolkit/examples/aurora-mysql-cluster-existing-vpc/README.md

 #### Step2: Review and update the terraform.tfvars
 Update the values in tfvars file for the variables.
 The following shows an example for the variable to specify AWS region for your database related resources.

+Note: if you do not have existing VPC, please create one using VPC [this](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_VPC.html) documentation

 ```shell script
 #(mandatory) AWS Region where your resources will be located
 region = "Primary Region"